top of page

 File servers

-you can use Azure Files to replace network attached storage (NAS) or on-premises file systems.
+You can use Azure Files to replace network-attached storage (NAS) or on-premises file systems.
 By adding on Azure File Sync, you can replicate data to your on-premises locations for distributed caching and increased performance.

 Lift and shift migration